phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

 Ok that's enough assembly for now, let's switch back to Rust and print the traditional `Hello World!`.

 ## Hello World!
 Of course we could just write some magic bytes to memory like we did in assembly.
-But I chose some code that highlight some of Rust's features:
+But I chose some code that highlights some of Rust's features:

 ```rust
 #![feature(no_std, lang_items)]